-Staff will prepare an Addendum to the Planned Action EIS to document that the modification proposal would not generate vehicle trips (or other project impacts) that exceed the maximum thresholds evaluated in the Planned Action EIS Addendum.
-This Addendum will be based in part on the traffic analysis in Attachment 1.
+Staff has prepared an Addendum to the Planned Action Environmental Impact Statement (EIS) to document that the modification proposal would not generate vehicle trips (or other project impacts) that exceed the maximum thresholds evaluated in the Planned Action EIS.
+This Addendum is based in part on the traffic analysis in Attachment 1.